Orlando Arcia Player Props: Braves vs. Nationals

-On Saturday, Orlando Arcia (.351 batting average in his past 10 games, with a double, a home run, three walks and six RBI) and the Atlanta Braves play the Washington Nationals, whose starting pitcher will be MacKenzie Gore.
-First pitch is at 4:10 PM ET.
+On Sunday, Orlando Arcia (on the back of going 0-for-3) and the Atlanta Braves face the Washington Nationals, whose starting pitcher will be Trevor Williams.
+First pitch is at 1:35 PM ET.

-In his previous game he had a one-hit showing (1-for-4) against the Nationals.
+In his previous game he had a hitless showing (0-for-3) against the Nationals.

 Orlando Arcia Game Info & Props vs. the Nationals